gbroques/ose-3d-printer-workbench/docs/index.rst

 A FreeCAD workbench for designing 3D printers by `Open Source Ecology <https://www.opensourceecology.org/>`_ for `Distributive Enterprise <https://wiki.opensourceecology.org/wiki/Distributive_Enterprise>`_.

+For more information on codebase conventions and patterns, see the `OSE Workbench Platform <https://ose-workbench-platform.readthedocs.io/en/latest/>`_.

 .. toctree::
    :caption: Main Toolbar
    :maxdepth: 1